julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, June 19, 2025.
+Friday, June 20, 2025.
 Quote of the day:

-> "You have to take risks.
-We will only understand the miracle of life fully when we allow the unexpected to happen." - Paulo Coelho
+> "Learning to program teaches you how to think.
+Computer science is a liberal art." - Steve Jobs